andres-munoz/SummerSchool-SmartWeb/README.md

 # Building Smart Web Apps with AI

 ## Description
-This repository contains the sample materials created for the Internationa Summmer School course *Building Smart Web Apps with AI*.
+This repository contains the materials (slides and code) created for the International Summmer School course *Building Smart
+Web Apps with AI*.

 ### Course Contents
 During the course, the following modules are covered: